bennyistanto/gost-climate/_sources/case/p177189-pic-pacific-observatory.md

 ### Limitations and Assumptions

-- Getting VI data with good quality for all period are challenging (pixels covered with cloud, snow/ice, aerosol quantity, shadow) for optic data (MODIS).
+* Getting VI data with good quality for all period are challenging (pixels covered with cloud, snow/ice, aerosol quantity, shadow) for optic data (MODIS).
 Radar VI is a good alternative for this.

-- Cultivated area year by year are varies, due to MODIS data quality.
+* The analysis of cultivated area year by year are varies, due to MODIS data quality.

-- Crop type is not described, so the seasonal parameters are for general cropland.
+* Crop type is not described, so the seasonal parameters are for general cropland.

-- This value may not represent for smaller cropland.
+* This value may not represent for smaller cropland.

-- Presented result are only based on publicly available data on the internet.
+* Presented result are only based on publicly available data on the internet.

 ## Future Projections